 Warnings and precautions

-In patients with a significant increase in liver enzymes, the risk / benefit to administer the treatment will be assessed.
+In patients with a significant increase in liver enzymes, the risk/benefit of administering the treatment will be assessed.

-There have been few reports of exfoliative skin reactions, toxic epidermal necrolysis and Stevens-Johnson syndrome.
+Few reports have been exfoliative skin reactions, toxic epidermal necrolysis, and Stevens-Johnson syndrome.

-Afumix interacts with the following medications: Rifampicin, Amitriptyline, Anticoagulant Drugs, Glibenclamide, Phenytoin, Terfenadine, Cisapride, Tacrolimus, Cyclosporine, Theophylline, Contraceptive Pills, Zidovudine, Rifabutin, Disulfiram and Diuretics.
+Lumix interacts with the following medications: Rifampicin, Amitriptyline, Anticoagulant Drugs, Glibenclamide, Phenytoin, Terfenadine, Cisapride, Tacrolimus, Cyclosporine, Theophylline, Contraceptive Pills, Zidovudine, Rifabutin, Disulfiram, and Diuretics.

-In diabetic patients there is the possibility of episodes of hypoglycaemia due to interaction with medications.
+In diabetic patients, there is the possibility of episodes of hypoglycemia due to interaction with medications.

-The use of fluconazole / tinidazole should be avoided during pregnancy, especially during the first trimester, it can produce cardiac malformations and in the bones of the fetus.
+The use of fluconazole/tinidazole should be avoided during pregnancy, especially during the first trimester; it can produce cardiac malformations in the fetus’s bones.